 What does 60 amp wire look like?

-- 60 amp wire is typically a solid copper wire with a black insulation.
+- 60 amp wire is solid copper wire with black insulation.

 -